Tag Archives: Faith

 Filed under encouragement, Hope

-The Shadows of my Baby Sister’s Death
+The Shadows of My Baby Sister’s Death

 I remember first holding you, so tiny in my arms.

-Next thing I knew, you turned two, angelic, and quite the charm.
+Next thing I knew, you turned two, angelic and quite the charm.

-Your silhouette dances in my dreams before my eyes –
+Your silhouette dances in my dreams before my eyes,

-Remembering your joy with my simple lullabies.
+Remembering your joy through my simple lullabies.

 I imagine your eyes, your voice, your laughter,